 This perennial, evergreen subshrub has a variety of uses and it is widely used by many people as tea, to alleviate depression.
 It has a long history of medicinal and culinary use and some people are using it as a means of cleaning teeth and dealing with bad breath.
 Extracts of sage can enhance cognitive performance and it has the similar effect of the caffeine found in tea and coffee.
 It was used by the pioneers as an external poultice to help wounds heal faster.
 Sage essential oil used in a warm bath can help reduce fever.

 This evergreen herb has many culinary and medicinal uses and it is known that Ancient Egyptians used thyme for embalming.
 It is a common healing herb used for treating gastric symptoms such as colic and bad breath.
 It can also help alleviate sore throats, nasal drips or it can be used as a fever reduction agent.
-Made into essential oil, thyme can be used to medicate bandages and this herb was used for healing wounds before the advent of modern antibiotics.
+Made into essential oil, thyme can be used to medicate bandages.
+This herb was used for healing wounds before the advent of modern antibiotics.
 It has antiseptic properties and this is why it can be found in many alcohol-free hand sanitizers.

 Recommended article: Rosemary growing and its benefits

-It is known that chamomile is one of the medicinal herbs that have mild sedative effect and can help those suffering from sleeping disorders.
+It is known that chamomile is one of the medicinal herbs that have mild sedative effect.
+It can help those suffering from sleeping disorders.
 People in Europe are using Chamomile in warm compresses to treat ear and eye infections.
 Chamomile tea will help with indigestion and morning sickness.
 When applied topically, Chamomile can help calm the inflammation associated with hemorrhoids.
 Since Chamomile has anti-inflammatory effects, it can be used to create all sorts of homemade cosmetics.
 This plant also contains flavonoids and coumarins which are considered muscle relaxants.

 These purple coneflowers can be found in eastern and central North America in prairies and open wooded areas.
 Echinacea is considered a powerful herb in folk medicine and it is one of the medicinal herbs that were used by our grandparents to treat or prevent the common cold.
 It is a plant that helps strengthen the immune system and its anti-inflammatory effects are useful for alleviating arthritis pains.
 Other uses include anxiety, low white blood cell count, chronic fatigue syndrome (CFS), rheumatoid arthritis, migraines, acid indigestion and dizziness.